Study: Breast cancer screening should be tailored to a woman’s risk factors and breast density

 Risk reduction for women:

-There are laws and guidelines for screening in women with dense breasts.
-The laws on breast density notification vary by state.
+Laws and guidelines address screening of women with dense breasts.
+Laws regarding breast density notification vary by state.
 The National Comprehensive Cancer Network (NCCN) has guidelines on breast screening.
 The panel notes that dense breasts are associated with an increased risk for breast cancer, and they recommend the following:

-- Women with dense breasts on should be counseled on the risks and benefits of additional breast screening.
+• Women with dense breasts identified by a should be counseled on the risks and benefits of additional breast screening.

-- Digital mammograms benefit young women and women with dense breasts.
+• Digital benefit young women and women with dense breasts.

 Updated: 02/06/2022